 3. Pure Media Relations Tactics Won’t Work Anymore

 Newsrooms continued to thin out in 2017, same as they did in 2016.
 Guess what’s going to happen in 2018?
 More full-time journalists are going to lose their jobs, and veteran journalists who lost their jobs in previous years are not likely to find a way back into their chosen profession.
 Sadly for PR practitioners, their CEOs and clients are unlikely to ease up on the pressure to have their brands covered (in a positive light) in reputable, influential media outlets.
 The situation is even more complex for PR pros representing b2b brands—their CEOs might want to get covered in trade media, but what if journalistically sound trade media as we knew it is extinct?

 Journalists themselves are under intense pressure from their managers to score clicks.
 Whatever their beats might be, they’re expected to crack the news cycle with sensationalistic headlines, or “elevated news,” to use a term shared with me by Nati Katz, director, technology practice, for Burson-Marsteller.
 To get clicks and shares, journalists have to resort to tying their coverage to potentially ill-fitting trending news stories.
-As a result, newsrooms pump out shallow content and suffer from a lack of fact-checking resources.
+As a result, newsrooms pump out shallow, poorly sourced content.

 The changing landscape of journalism presents an opportunity for PR pros—they can have more of an impact on a brand and express their own knowledge of an industry through branded and sponsored content.
 “Relying 100% on earned media no longer works,” Katie said.
 “The model should be to support paid and owned media with earned media.”

 4. Ad Agencies Will Push Even Harder to Take Earned Media Away From PR